-Keeping a basement warm and dry can be a challenge at times depending on how it was built.
+Keeping a basement warm and dry can be a challenge at times depending on how it was built and insulated.

 There are many ways to heat a basement and maintain a nice comfortable living space.

 This includes mini-split units, electric heaters, gas, kerosene and more.

 With the many options, there is no one-size-fits-all unit.